jaaymes/vite-plugin-optimize-videos/README.md

 - Files are written atomically (temporary file with same extension, replaced after success)
 - If you don't specify `quality` or `preset`, default values are used automatically (quality: 18, preset: "medium")
 - The plugin only runs during the build process (`apply: "build"`)
-- Videos are optimized in-place in the source directory
+- Videos are optimized in-place in the build output directory (dist)

 ### How It Works

-1. During the build process, the plugin scans the specified directory (default: `public`)
+1. During the build process, the plugin automatically detects the build output directory (dist)
+2. Scans the dist directory for video files
-2. Finds all video files matching supported formats
+3. Finds all video files matching supported formats
-3. Applies format-specific or global optimization settings
+4. Applies format-specific or global optimization settings
-4. Optimizes each video using ffmpeg
+5. Optimizes each video using ffmpeg
-5. Replaces the original file with the optimized version
+6. Replaces the original file with the optimized version
-6. Logs optimization results (file sizes and reduction percentage)
+7. Logs optimization results (file sizes and reduction percentage)

 ### Output Example